erikdunncyber/erikdunncyber/README.md

 <h2>📄 Purpose of My Repository:</h2>

-This page is dedicated to showcase my projects and document my educational journey.
+This page is dedicated to document my projects and educational journey.

 <h2>📜 My Educational Achievments:</h2>
 - Bachelor of Business Administration in Computer Information Systems from Georgia State University